 The Career Services Office maintains a list of scholarships offered by bar associations, law journals, professional organizations, and entities external to the School of Law.
 Students should check these listings periodically; the information is updated on a regular basis as it becomes available to us.

 Please contact the Career Services Office if you would like us to review your application materials.
 Questions about scholarships should be directed to the sponsoring organization.

-Donald H. Liu Scholars Program - To be eligible, the applicant must be a U.S. citizen or permanent resident of Asian descent; be enrolled full-time as a 1L in a J.D. program at an ABA-accredited and approved law school in the U.S.; demonstrate exceptional academic accomplishments and leadership; demonstrate financial need; and intend to practice in the private sector in the New York City metropolitan area following graduation.
-Application deadline: November 1, 2019
+Don H. Liu Scholars Program - To be eligible, the applicant must be a U.S. citizen or permanent resident of Asian descent; be enrolled full-time as a 1L in a J.D. program at an ABA-accredited and approved law school in the U.S.; demonstrate exceptional academic accomplishments and leadership; demonstrate financial need; and intend to practice in the private sector in the New York City metropolitan area following graduation.
+Application deadline: December 31, 2020.

 Frost Brown Todd Law Student Diversity Scholarship - Open to all underrepresented law students including but not limited to African American, Hispanic or Latino, Asian, Native American, Native Hawaiian or other Pacific Islander, multi-racial, and LGBT students.
 All female law students are also eligible, regardless of race or ethnicity.
 Any other law students who come from backgrounds that would add to the cause of diversity, regardless of race or gender, are eligible to apply.
-To qualify for this scholarship, a candidate must be a full-time student.
-Evening students also qualify for consideration if they have completed one-third or more of the total credit hours required for a degree by the applicant’s law school.
-Application deadline: September 9, 2019
+Application deadline: November 13, 2020.